Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/side-navigation.md

 ### Collapsible

-Here is the `.side-nav-collapsible` theme.
+Here is the `.side-nav-collapsible` variant.
 The collapsible side navigation we provide uses [Tooltips]({{< docsref "/components/tooltips#usage" >}}) internally.
 It also uses a small trick to nicely collapse the side navigation with an empty `div`. (might change if we try to change the collapse thing on Bootstrap)

 {{< example class="p-lg-0 side-nav-example d-block d-lg-flex" >}}
 <button class="btn btn-primary d-lg-none" data-bs-target="#sideNavCollapsible" data-bs-toggle="offcanvas" aria-haspopup="true" aria-controls="sideNavCollapsible" id="sideNavCollapsibleToggle" onclick="boosted.Collapse.getOrCreateInstance('#collapsibleElement1').show()">Show basic collapsible side navigation</button>